-The GST must provide a clear signal as to how important it is to operationalize Article 2.1(c) as a whole and in particular to mandate the provision of capacity building support to developing countries so that they will be situated to optimally access sources of public and private capital for climate solutions, according to their national circumstances and needs.
-Any guidance on operationalizing Article 2.1(c) will need to allow for country-specific contexts, thus helping countries take ownership and determine how to finance their own low-carbon, resilient pathways.
+The GST must provide a clear signal as to how important it is to operationalize Article 2.1(c) as a whole.
+In particular, the signal should emphasize the need to mandate the provision of capacity-building support to developing countries so that they can optimally access sources of public and private capital for climate solutions, according to their national circumstances and needs.
+Any guidance on operationalizing Article 2.1(c) will need to allow for country-specific contexts, thus helping countries take ownership in determining how to finance their own low-carbon, resilient pathways.